CLASSIFICATION of living organisms

 for particular genes or the whole genome for different organisms

 - and all you need is a small sample of cells or a piece of

-You look for similarities between
+You look for DNA similarities or

 organisms e.g. do they have the same number of genes, do they